-(a) Oven capable of maintaining the temperature in a range from 120 - 200 °C. The oven should maintain the set temperature to within $\pm 2$ °C ( $\pm 3.6$ °F).
+(a) Oven capable of maintaining the temperature in a range from 1200 - 1750 °C. The oven should maintain the set temperature to within ± 2 °C (± 3.6 °F).

 - (b) Paper plates of appropriate size.
-The paper plates shall be of appropriate durability to withstand the oven temperatures. - (c) Standard cylindrical shaped basket constructed using standard 6.3mm (0.25inch) sieve cloth as specified AASHTO M92. - (d) Spatulas, trowels, mixer and bowls as needed. - (e) Balance accurate to 0.1 gram.
+The paper plates shall be of appropriate durability to withstand the oven temperatures. - (c) Standard cylindrical shaped basket meeting the dimensions shown in Figure 1.
+The basket shall be constructed using standard 6.3mm (0.25inch) sieve cloth as specified AASHTO M92. - (d) Spatulas, trowels, mixer and bowls as needed. - (e) Balance accurate to 0.1 gram.